Call SKB Real Estate to discuss your real estate goals. 907-802-1023

 ATTORNEY PROFILE

-Attorney Caitlin Shortell is a 2023 Super Lawyer in Labor and Employment, a National Trial Lawyers Top 100 Civil Plaintiff's Lawyer in Alaska, and a 2023 YWCA Women of Achievement.
+Attorney Caitlin Shortell is a 2023 and 2024 Super Lawyer, a National Trial Lawyers Top 100 Civil Plaintiff's Lawyer in Alaska, and a 2023 YWCA Woman of Achievement.

 PROFESSIONAL ACHIEVEMENTS IN PRIVATE PRACTICE

-Since founding a private practice in 2009, Ms. Ms. Shortell has fought and won landmark civil rights victories and won everyday battles for individuals, including but not limited to the following:
+Since founding a private practice in 2009, Ms. Ms. Shortell has fought and won landmark civil rights victories and everyday battles for clients, including but not limited to the following:

 EMPLOYMENT LAW

-Ms. Shortell has focused her law practice on representation for employees.
-The following is just a sample of Ms. Shortell's employment law accomplishments:
+The following is just a sample of Ms. Shortell's many employment law accomplishments over the last twenty years:

 • She obtained monetary relief for 18 construction workers in a FLSA collective action case against a multinational corporation

-• Obtained monetary settlements for victims of sexual harassment in both private sector and government employment
+• Obtained monetary settlements for employees who experienced discrimination, wrongful termination, and sexual harassmentin both private sector and government employment

 Shortell Law LLC handles high net worth and financially complex divorces, dissolutions, child custody, child support, cases involving LGBTQ family law issues, adoption, and guardianship.
 Ms. Shortell's background in child protection work and a training in Transformative Mediation distinguishes her from other family law practitioners.
 Ms. Shortell provides volunteer representation in family law cases for survivors of domestic violence for ANDVSA.